Low Salicylate Diet

-A low salicylate (suh-lih-suh-late) diet means eating foods that have little salicylate in them.
-Salicylate is a chemical that is found in some foods.
+A low salicylate (suh-lih-suh-late) diet means eating foods that have a limited amount of salicylate in them.
+Salicylate is a natural chemical that is found in some foods.
 It is also the chemical that is in aspirin.

 You may need to follow this diet if you are allergic to aspirin.
 Or you may need to use this diet if your caregivers think you may have a food allergy.
 Some people who are allergic to salicylate are also allergic to yellow food dye #5, or tartrazine.
 This diet tells you which foods are high in salicylates.

 Do not take aspirin or other medicine that has aspirin in it.

 It is OK to eat meat, lentils and dairy products.
 Do not eat foods that are on the lists of foods to avoid.

 Avoid the following beverages

 - Regular coffee